-Here is an example of an image that I want to find related images to.
+Here is an example of a picture that I want to find similar images too.

-You have even more range to edit a picture within the app.
+You can edit a picture within the app.
 Just tap the image you want to check, and you will see adjustment, tone, effects, drawing, and add image show up.
 You can click on any of those settings, and you can change the way the picture looks right on your phone.
-This is a hidden gem within the app, and it allows anyone to quickly turn a picture without having to use another app on their phone.
+This is a hidden gem within the app, and it allows anyone to quickly edit a picture to their liking.

 Additional Image Settings

 Bing image allows you to search for particular features for pictures on the web.
 Let’s say you want to find images that are big enough for your wallpaper, or you want to see pictures that you can share and change.
 You can do a lot of these features within Bing.

 Image Size Specifications

 When you do an image search, you can click on any of these boxes above the pictures to change the specifications.
-The image sizes to choose from the start with all as the default, but then you can specify if you want small, medium, large, extra-large, or even a specific size.
+The image sizes to choose from the start with all as the default, but you can specify if you want small, medium, large, extra-large, or even a specific size.

 How to Combine Image Specifications

-The last criteria point I am going to point out is the license search.
-When you click on the license tab, you can search for images that you can use for free and for the public domain.
+The last criteria point I will point out is the license search.
+When you click on the license tab, you can search for images that you can use for the public domain.
 In a nutshell, you can use this search engine to find pictures that you can use on your website for free.
-This allows you to avoid any legal problems that might come into place if you use an image for a blog post or a news article.
+This allows you to avoid any legal problems that might come into place if you use the wrong picture.